maidsafe/QA/Documentation/Prerequisites/OSX/Install_libsodium.md

 Set environment variable `LIBRARY_PATH` to where `libsodium.a` resides :

-One way to do this is from a terminal in your home directory update your .profile file.
+One way to do this is from a terminal, in your home directory update your .profile file.

 If it does not exist you may need to create it you can do this by :
 ```